 There are so many types and cookies of today in our world and the markets in general.
 Is there anyone who doesn't like cookies?
 We don't think so.
 There are so many varieties and flavors that anyone can find something to their taste, whether you are a fan of salty, extra sweet, healthy, protein or fruit extras ...
 We could list it forever.

 Each country has special biscuits for its area that mark it, what are the cookies that first come to your mind when your country is mentioned?

+We love Biscuits from Around the World.
 Japan is very specific about biscuits, especially the variety of flavors they include in the production.
-In this article, you will be introduced to one of the most famous biscuits originating from Japan.
+In this article, you will be introduced to one of the most famous biscuit types originating from Japan.
 Getting to know new cultures is always innovative, interesting and good to know.

 Photo By: T.Kai/Shutterstock.com